FactoFormer: Factorized Hyperspectral Transformers with Self-Supervised Pretraining

-\textbf{End-to-End Fine-tuning:} We use the pre-trained weights of the spectral and spatial transformers to initialize \textit{FactoFormer}.
+\textbf{End-to-End Fine-tuning:} We use the pretrained weights of the spectral and spatial transformers to initialize \textit{FactoFormer}.
 Then we fine-tune the network end-to-end in order to perform classification.
-Our proposed factorization technique enables \textit{FactoFormer} to exploit the pre-trained weights and learn rich spectral and spatial feature representations jointly without imposing significant complexity to the network.
+Our proposed factorization technique enables \textit{FactoFormer} to exploit the pretrained weights and learn rich spectral and spatial feature representations jointly without imposing significant complexity to the network.